 3. Getting Liability Insurance

 As a massage therapist, you will need to get liability insurance.
 The need to protect yourself against possible lawsuits from your clients is crucial.
 If you ever get sued by a client, with liability insurance you’ll be able to afford to deal with the case.
-You can read here for more information on massage liability insurance.

 4. Getting a Location for Your Business